dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 :::image type="content" source="media/explore/resources-filtered-containers.png" lightbox="media/explore/resources-filtered-containers.png" alt-text="A screenshot of the .NET Aspire dashboard Resources page filtered to show only containers.":::

 Executables are stand-alone processes.
-You can configure a .NET Aspire project to run a stand-alone executable during startup, though the default starter templates do not include any executables by default.
+You can configure a .NET Aspire project to run a stand-alone executable during startup, though the default starter templates don't include any executables by default.

 The following screenshot shows an example of a project that has errors: